 From the south to the north of the Annapurna region, people belonging to different ethnic groups have settled.
 From Gurung, and Magar to Thakali and Lobas, every settlement offers warm hospitality.
 One can explore the diverse culture of the Himalayas is an amazing experience one can ever get in their life.
 It genuinely changes the way you see your life for the rest of your life.
 So, the spiritual and pious sentiment is acquired in a variety of forms which is one of the major motives to trek in the Annapurna Region.
 You can learn about the local living style, culture, tradition, food and dresses along with helping the local economy to grow.

-Trekking trails befalling under the Annapurna region is the most beloved region amongst the trekker.
-Trekking to this region is easily accessible from Pokhara, which is just six-seven hours drive or half an hour away from Kathmandu Valley.
+Trekking trails befalling under the Annapurna region is the most beloved region amongst the trekkers.
+Trekking to the Annapurna region is easily accessible from Pokhara, which is just a seven-hour drive or half an hour away from Kathmandu Valley.

 There are various treks to be done in this region.
 Every trekking route is suitable for any age group.
-From gentle trekking in the Annapurna Foothills, the trek into Annapurna Sanctuary, the classic Annapurna Circuit, the royal trek, and the mini Annapurna Circuit, the Annapurna offer a wide range of treks of varying lengths, altitudes and grades.
+From gentle trekking in the Annapurna Foothills, the trek into Annapurna Sanctuary, the classic Annapurna Circuit, the royal trek, and the mini–Annapurna Circuit, the Annapurna offers a wide range of treks of varying lengths, altitudes and grades.
 So, no prior experience of trekking is required to accomplish trekking in the Annapurna region.

 7) The highest lake and deepest gorge